CenterForDigitalHumanities/rerum_server/API.md

 ### `generator` Attribution

-RERUM associates a `foaf:Agent` with each action performed on an item in `__rerum.generator`.
-An API key authenticated applications for overwriting, releasing, and deleting actions so that only the `generator` may perform these alterations.
-If an unauthorized application attempts one of these actions a `403 Forbidden` response is returned with an explanation on how to branch versions instead.
+RERUM associates a `foaf:Agent` with each action performed on an item in `__rerum.generatedBy`.
+An API key authenticated application requesting an overwrite, release, or delete action can only do so if they are the `generator` of the object the action is performed on.
+If an unauthorized application attempts one of these actions a `401 Unauthorized` response is returned with an explanation on how to branch versions instead.

-Applications are _strongly_ encouraged to record their own assertions within the objects, as consuming applications may reliably use a combination of the authoritative `generator` property and an intrinsic `creator` to establish a reliable attribution.
+Applications are _strongly_ encouraged to record their own assertions within the objects, as consuming applications may reliably use a combination of the authoritative `generatedBy` property and an intrinsic `creator` to establish a reliable attribution.

 ## Authentication